 Josanne Pagel, MPAS, PA-C, Karuna RMT (Karuna®, Usui/Tibetan Reiki Master) (1956 – ), a physician assistant since 1979 has provided leadership to national and Ohio organizations.
-Her limitless drive, passion, commitment, integrity and energy have made a substantial impact on the physician assistant community.
-Pagel’s extensive work includes Secretary/Treasurer of the AAPA for the 2012-2014 term along with numerous roles within the AAPA and PA Foundation.
-She developed the Cleveland Clinic Physician Assistant Services Department and her unprecedented legislative work with the Ohio Association of Physician Assistants moved the physician assistant community forward, enabling Ohio to meet the demands of government health care initiative.
+Her limitless drive, passion, commitment, integrity, and energy have made a substantial impact on the physician assistant community.
+Pagel’s extensive work includes being Secretary/Treasurer, and later on, President of the AAPA along with numerous roles within the AAPA and PA Foundation.
+In her 30-year career with the Cleveland Clinic Health System, she developed the Cleveland Clinic Physician Assistant Services Department and served as Executive Director of PA services for much of her career.
+Her unprecedented legislative work with the Ohio Association of Physician Assistants moved the physician assistant community forward, enabling Ohio to meet the demands of government health care initiative.

 As a student, Pagel helped fellow students learn while working in the microbiology lab.
 Coming from a working-class family with an ailing father and working mother, she funded her own way through school and was the first in her family to acquire a college degree.
 The second youngest of seven children, Pagel was a well-disciplined child who did her fair share of household duties, she would help cook dinner for the family.
 In sixth grade she was intrigued by President Kennedy’s challenge for people to serve their country in the cause of peace and friendship by living and working in developing countries, she set out on a quest to join the Peace Corp.

-After completing the Surgical Physician Assistant’s program at Cuyahoga Community College in 1979, Pagel became the second youngest volunteer in the Peace Corps to the Philippines.
+After completing the Surgical Physician Assistant’s program at Cuyahoga Community College in 1979, Pagel became the second-youngest volunteer in the Peace Corps in the Philippines.
 Her determination and compassion for others were met as she challenged herself by helping people build better lives for themselves in a foreign country.
-She lived in a bamboo hut and traveled a half mile for water.
+She lived in a bamboo hut and traveled a half-mile for water.
 She fell severely ill twice while on her tour and in 1981 President Reagan granted Pagel a Certificate of Recognition, Volunteer of Peace Award.
-After the full two- year tour, Pagel returned to Cleveland where she practiced in cardiothoracic surgery and developed Fairveiw Hospital’s surgical physician assistant department.
+After the full two-year tour, Pagel returned to Cleveland where she practiced in cardiothoracic surgery and developed Fairveiw Hospital’s surgical physician assistant department.
 While working with the cardiothoracic team, she co-authored Early Intervention & Aggressive Management of Infected Median Sternotomy Incision: A Review of 2,242 Open Heart Procedures in “The American Surgeon.”

 Pagel attained her Bachelor’s of Science in Allied Health degree from Baldwin-Wallace College in 1985 and Master’s degree in Physician Assistant Studies with a concentration in Psychiatry/Addiction services from University of Nebraska in 2002.
 She has gone on to study metaphysical science while acquiring a doctorate degree in divinity and metaphysics from the University of Metaphysical Sciences.